What is a "descending price auction" and how does it work?

 A descending price auction is a listing where the price slowly declines until someone buys it or the minimum price is reached.

 When making a listing the seller chooses the starting price and a minimum price.
 The listed price is slowly lowered.
-At any point a buyer can purchase the game and the listing ends.
+At any point a buyer can purchase the video game and the listing ends.

 Screenshot of auction